jimshowalter/architecture-enforcer/README.md

 The rules for references are:

 1. All APIs for paired components are in a single layer.
-2. All implementations of paired components are in a single layer.
+1. All implementations of paired components are in a single layer.
-3. The implementations layer is above the APIs layer.
+1. The implementations layer is above the APIs layer.
-4. All simple components are in one or more layers below the APIs layer.
+1. All simple components are in one or more layers below the APIs layer.
-5. Code in a component can only refer to code in the same component, or to code in components in lower layers.
+1. Code in a component can only refer to code in the same component, or to code in components in lower layers.

+References that violate the above rules are identified and reported by this tool.

-To summarize: implementations can depend on their APIs and on the APIs of other implementations, and can depend on simple components, but APIs can't depend on other APIs, and implementations can't depend on other implementations (other than by dependency injection); and simple components can depend on other simple components below them, but never on APIs or implementations for paired components.
+To summarize: In paired components, implementations can depend on their APIs and on the APIs of other implementations, and can depend on simple components, but APIs can't depend on other APIs, and implementations can't depend on other implementations (other than by dependency injection);
+and simple components can depend on other simple components below them, but never on APIs or implementations for paired components.

 Notes: